Point card review

 You’ll earn the most rewards points on subscriptions, food delivery and ridesharing, so we recommend it to anyone who regularly uses these services and doesn’t want a credit card or can’t qualify for one.

 The major downside is that the Point card comes at a price.
-Expect to pay at least $4.99 a month and watch out for limited customer service options.
-Before you request your card, make sure you earn enough in rewards to cover the monthly subscription fee.
+Expect to pay at least $49 a year and watch out for limited customer service options.
+Before you request your card, make sure you earn enough in rewards to cover the annual subscription fee.
 Otherwise, you may pocket more money with an interest-bearing checking account.

 - Go to the provider’s site and follow the steps to apply.